 In 2014, a stock assessment of the Atlantic and Gulf migratory groups of king mackerel was completed (SEDAR 38), and indicated that neither migratory group was overfished or experiencing overfishing.
 In addition to revised yield streams, the stock assessment redefined the spatial and temporal extent of the mixing zone between the migratory groups to be only south of the Florida Keys during winter months.
 The stock assessment also redefined the geographic boundary between the migratory groups to be at the Dade/Monroe County line.
 These findings eliminate one of the commercial allocation zones for the Gulf migratory group, and will require reallocation of the commercial sector's portion of the ACL amongst the remaining Gulf commercial zones.
-The change in the range of the migratory groups will also require development of management measures for the newly assigned portion of the Atlantic migratory group along the east coast of Florida.
+The change in the range of the migratory groups will also require development of management measures for the newly assigned portion of the Atlantic migratory group along the east coast of Florida, which will be part of the Atlantic Southern Zone.

 Historically, the recreational sector in the Gulf has not landed its allocation of the king mackerel ACL (currently 68%), while the commercial sector has either met or exceeded its allocation (32%).
-In an effort to manage the fishery such that the maximum benefit of the resource is extracted without harming the population, the Councils have decided to evaluate reallocation from the recreational sector to the commercial sector in the Gulf and changes to the recreational bag limit.
+In an effort to manage Gulf king mackerel such that the maximum benefit of the resource is extracted without harming the population, the Councils have decided to evaluate reallocation of Gulf king mackerel from the recreational sector to the commercial sector and changes to the recreational bag limit.

-In addition to ACL and stock boundary issues, the Councils are interested in exploring a provision for the South Atlantic small coastal shark drift gillnet fishery for bag limit sales of king mackerel bycatch.
-Bag limit sales were prohibited in Coastal Migratory Pelagics (CMP) Amendment 20A (implemented July 2014), and allowing such sales for a specific fishery would allow a historic practice to continue.
+In addition to ACL and stock boundary issues, the Councils are interested in exploring a provision for the South Atlantic shark drift gillnet fishery for incidental catch of king mackerel.
+The Councils placed restrictions on sale of king and Spanish mackerel caught under the recreational bag limit in CMP Amendment 20A (GMFMC and SAFMC 2013), which was implemented July 2014.
+Allowing sale of incidental catch of king mackerel would re-establish a historic practice and reduce waste in the Atlantic king mackerel fishery and Atlantic shark gillnet fishery.